FraunhoferMEVIS/ETLfromHDLtoOMOP/README.md

 The software is provided on "AS IS" basis, i.e. it comes without any warranty, express or implied including (without limitations) any warranty of merchantability and warranty of fitness for a particular purpose.

+Due to the completion of the project, we are not pursuing extensions or adaptations. **If you are interested in a joint project or collaboration, we look forward to hearing from you.** Please contact melissa.finster@mevis.fraunhofer.de

 ## Database set up HDL Data Format Database

 Step 1.
 Create HDL Database and Schema: